shuldeshoff/Promptozaurus-saas/originals/help-en.md

 ### Installation
 1. Download the installer for your operating system
 2. Run the installation and follow the instructions
-3. After installation, launch Promptozaurus
+3. After installation, launch PromptyFlow

 ### First Launch
 On first launch, the application will: